mellieho9/mellieho9/README.md

 - 🚀 Tools: Git, Docker, Apache Kafka

 ## I'm Currently Working On:
-- Building an internal app for cheating detection and project categorization for Pearl Hacks.
+- Building an internal app for managing hackathon submissions for Pearl Hacks.
-- Redesigning Compass Center's data management platform at CS+SG.
-- Brainstorming my next research topic.
+- Creating a benchmark for Video-LLM Q&A models

 ## Fun Facts:
 - 📚 My long-term trajectory is to pursue a PhD in AI.
 I'm amazed at how AI can address various problems and I'm currently involved in research projects to discover my future focus.